AugustDanell/doing_math_with_python/README.md

 https://www.amazon.se/Doing-Math-Python-Programming-Statistics/dp/1593276400/ref=asc_df_1593276400/?tag=shpngadsglede-21&linkCode=df0&hvadid=476446819182&hvpos=&hvnetw=g&hvrand=13523034651826554747&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9062451&hvtargid=pla-448903731067&psc=1

 ## Chapters
-Chapter 1 one is just basic, normal arithmetic.
+Chapter 1 one is just basic, normal arithmetic, with the addition of fractions like 3/7 for example.

 In Chapter 2 the author introduces the use of the famous library pyplot and some fun exercises pertaining to just that, for instance plotting the temperature differance of different cities in the world as we look throughout a day.